The Total Solar Eclipse Cairns November 14th 2012

 Location, Location Location

 Any place with a good view of the east horizon will make a great place to watch the eclipse.
 Though the beach immediately comes to mind, the tide will probably be coming in as the eclipse progresses.
 Some beaches may become covered by tides .
 New Moon occurs at 06:38.
-A high tide usually occurs mid-morning (9-10am) on the day of a new Moon in this region.
-Tide height will be between 2.5-3.2m.
+A high tide of about 3m occurs mid-morning (9:06am) on the day of the eclipse in this region.
+Tide height during totality will probably be about 2.3m.
 So the tide will be low at 3am about the time you select your observing location.
-High tide will be coming in during the eclipse and high tide will occur about two hours after the total eclipse ends
+High tide will be coming in during the eclipse and high tide will occur about an hour after the total eclipse ends.
+Oak beach might seem to be the perfect spot located on the beach and the centreline but the following photograph shows why Oak Beach should be avoided.

 Example of an open field suitable for anyone wanting to get away from the coast.